Contrast of Bangkok's old temples with its modern streets with colorful tuktuks & cabs

 1. Visit the Grand Palace and Wat Phra Kaew

 Don’t miss one of the top things to do in Bangkok: visiting the Grand Palace.
 As the most important attraction, this showcases Thai architectural grandeur.
-While the king no longer resides here, it’s still being used for ceremonies.
+While the king no longer lives here, it’s still being used for ceremonies.
 The complex was built in 1785 under King Rama’s rule and boasts over 100 buildings.
 Its impressive architecture, adorned with gilded statues and towering spires, can be admired from afar.
 The highlight is Wat Phra Kaew, housing the Emerald Buddha.
 Explore the many shrines, a miniature Angkor Wat, and mythical statues.
 Conveniently located near Wat Pho and across the river from Wat Arun, you can easily visit all three attractions in a day.

 Scam Alert!
 Beware of tuk-tuk scams claiming the palace is closed, as they want to sell their tours around Bangkok.
 Commonly encountered around popular spots in Bangkok.